F5Networks/cf-bigip-ctlr/README.md

 --------------

-If per route config is required the controller can be ran as a [service broker.](https://docs.cloudfoundry.org/services/overview.html) Running as a service broker allows control over which BIG-IP objects are applied to a particular route through the use of plans.
+If per route config is required the controller can be ran as a [service broker.](https://docs.cloudfoundry.org/services/overview.html) Running as a service broker allows control over which BIG-IP objects are applied to a particular route through plans.
 For more information see [F5 BIG-IP Controller for Cloud Foundry docs](http://clouddocs.f5.com/products/connectors/cf-bigip-ctlr/latest/).

-An additional variable of `SERVICE_BROKER_CONFIG` will need to be added under the `env` section.
+`SERVICE_BROKER_CONFIG` will need to be added under the `env` section.

 ```
 applications: